SeldonIO/seldonio.github.com/offline-models.md

  * [Models created via Apache Spark](spark-models.html)
  * [Models created via Semantic Vectors](semantic-vectors.html)

-Confguration is either passed on the command line to the offline jobs or set in zookeeper
+Confguration is either passed on the command line to the offline jobs or set in zookeeper.

 # Offline Data Store
 The Seldon modelling and data manipulation jobs assume a structure for the data storage.
 This structure allows easy integration into a production environment where models are created periodically, usually each day.
 The directory structure is of the form